snrnats/doc-centre/docfx_project/pro/api/help/getting_delivery_options.md

 ## Getting a Summary Of Options

+The **Delivery Options Summary** endpoint enables you to to get a list of all dates on which delivery and/or pickup options would be available for a particular consignment.
+This could be useful during checkout flows if you want to give your customers an indication of the dates on which they could request delivery before you make a full **Get Delivery Options** call

+To call **Delivery Options Summary**, send a `POST` request to `https://api.electioapp.com/deliveryoptions/summary`.
+The body of the request should contain the details of an as-yet uncreated consignment, structured identically to a **Get Delivery Options** request.

+> <span class="note-header">More Information:</span>
+>
+> See the [Getting Detailed Options](#getting-detailed-options) section for more information on the structure of a **Get Delivery Options** request.

+Once it has received the request, PRO returns a list of all dates that have `DeliveryOptions` available for that consignment, and a separate list with all dates that have `PickUp` options available for that consignment.
+Note that PRO does not return details of the delivery options themselves.

+<span class="highlight">HOW DOES THE TIMESLOTS ARRAY WORK?
+IT'S NOT EVEN MENTIONED IN THE API REF?</span>

+> <span class="note-header">Note:</span>
+>
+>  For full reference information on the <strong>Delivery Options Summary</strong> endpoint, see the <strong><a href="https://docs.electioapp.com/#/api/DeliveryOptionSummary">Delivery Options Summary</a></strong> page of the API reference.

+### Delivery Options Summary Example

+In this example response, PRO has returned a list of delivery dates, but there are no available pickup options for the consignment.

 <div class="tab">
     <button class="staticTabButton">Delivery Options Summary Response</button>
     <div class="copybutton" onclick="CopyToClipboard(this, 'DelOptionsSumResponse')"><span class='glyphicon glyphicon-copy'></span><span class='copy'>Copy</span></div>